 Defaulting on any student loan such as a Direct or Perkins Loan can have a number of negative impacts, not the least of which, on your credit profile.
 Credit bureaus report monthly on a borrower’s repayment history.
 A report of a delinquent or defaulted student loan can have potentially adverse effects on your ability to borrow money, be offered a good interest rate, obtain some types of employment, or even rent a place to live.
 Default on a student loan will also inhibit your ability to receive on-going financial aid, and so potentially block your academic progress.

-What exactly is default?
-Federal regulations governing student loans define default as “the failure of a borrower to make an installment payment due or to comply with other terms of the promissory note or written repayment agreement.”
+Federal regulations governing student loans define a default as “failure of a borrower to make an installment payment due or to comply with other terms of the promissory note or written repayment agreement.”

-You can no longer just catch up on missed payments, nor can you ask for deferment or forbearance.
+In this situation you can no longer just catch up on missed payments nor ask for deferment or forbearance.
 The entire balance of the loan plus interest and collection costs are due.
-What can you do?
+So, what can you do?

-Remember that this is a general guide.
-We strongly recommended that you communicate directly with your lender regarding your rights and obligations under the terms of your Stafford or Perkins Loan.
+Note that this is a general guide.
+We strongly recommend you always communicate directly with your lender regarding your rights and obligations related to your Direct, Perkins or particular type student loan.

 (UCLA attempts to provide up-to-date information in our Bruin Dollars and $ense How To Series.
 Please be aware that the content of this document is based upon information that was correct at the time of publication.
 All information pertaining to and gathered from both UCLA and other sources is subject to change without notice.)